sebastianbirk/customer-churn-prediction-azure-ml/README.md

-# Customer Churn Prediction with Azure ML: <br /> From Data to Model in Production
+# Customer Churn Prediction with Azure ML: <br /> From Data to Productionalized Model

 This repository contains an end-to-end ML lifecycle demo using the Azure Maching Learning Studio.